Old World vs New World Monkeys

 New World monkeys are monkeys native to Central and South America.
 Familiar examples include capuchins, spider monkeys, howler monkeys, squirrel monkeys, marmosets, and tamarins.

-Many New World monkeys are strongly associated with forest habitats and tree life.
-Some species have prehensile tails, meaning their tails can grip branches.
-Spider monkeys and howler monkeys are classic examples of New World monkeys with gripping tails that help them move and feed in trees.
+Many New World monkeys are strongly connected to forest habitats.
+Some have prehensile tails, meaning their tails can grip branches.
+Spider monkeys and howler monkeys are well-known examples of New World monkeys with gripping tails.

 The Biggest Difference Is Geography